-The Minister for Planning will issue a local planning direction under section 117 of the environmental planning and assessment act 1979 to require that planning proposals and reviews of existing planning controls are consistent with the requirements of this Plan.
+The Minister for Planning will issue a local planning direction under section 117 (section 9.1 of the current Act) of the environmental planning and assessment act 1979 to require that planning proposals and reviews of existing planning controls are consistent with the requirements of this Plan.

 A number of actions require a regional approach and collaboration on projects and/or processes; for example, biodiversity certification, sustainable development of centres and whole-of-government policy alignment.
 Councils will be expected to lead and/or participate in relevant initiatives such as urban design and public domain improvement projects.

 The NSW Government will use the Regional Plan, along with the annual monitoring of development activity through the Illawarra Urban Development Program, to advise infrastructure agencies about the timing of new investments.

 Page last updated: 13/06/2019